Vyral/base-template/_posts/2018-10-09-what-makes-fall-a-great-time-to-put-your-home-on-the-market.md

 What makes fall a great time to sell your home?

-First, we saw a strong spring and summer in terms of the volume of sales, but sales typically drop toward the end of the year.
+First, we saw a strong spring and summer in terms of sales volume, but sales typically drop toward the end of the year.
 It doesn’t mean people don’t want to buy or sell; it just means there are fewer buyers out there for a variety of reasons (colder weather, the start of the school year, etc.).

 Because of this, **the remaining buyers are more serious**.
 This means less tire-kicking and more people who are ready to make a deal.
 In fact, most fall buyers want to get into a home before the first snowfall.